SrivinaySridhar/NPTEL_db/README.md

 ## How to create the database
+> Note: All paths used should be complete paths.

 Run the run.py script with the path to where you want to store the database

 ```shell